efong505/video-download/alinsky-blog-conservative.md

 ## Who Was Saul Alinsky?
 The Radical They Don't Want You to Know

 Saul Alinsky (1909-1972) wasn't just a "community organizer"—he was a revolutionary who openly despised American institutions and wrote the manual for destroying them from within.
-His 1971 book <a href="https://archive.org/details/RulesForRadicals" target="_blank">Rules For Radicals</a> ["Rules for Radicals"](https://archive.org/details/RulesForRadicals) literally opens with an acknowledgment to Lucifer as ["the first radical known to man who rebelled against the establishment."](https://www.snopes.com/fact-check/saul-alinsky-dedicated-rules-for-radicals-to-lucifer/)
+His 1971 book ["Rules for Radicals"](https://archive.org/details/RulesForRadicals) literally opens with an acknowledgment to Lucifer as ["the first radical known to man who rebelled against the establishment."](https://www.snopes.com/fact-check/saul-alinsky-dedicated-rules-for-radicals-to-lucifer/)

 Let that sink in.
 The intellectual godfather of modern Democratic politics acknowledges that the first person to create a rebellion against the establishiment was Satan himself.